arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![IoT Cloud Thing with Opta™](assets/plc-ide-cloud-thing.png)

-You can now extract the code that will serve as the base for the Arduino sketch for the Opta™ later in the PLC IDE.
+You can now extract the code that will serve as the base for the Arduino sketch for the Opta™ in the PLC IDE.
 The code can be accessed by going to the full editor.
 You will need to add some of the lines of the `ThingProperties.h`  The sketch of the example is as follows:

 ```arduino
 #include <ArduinoIoTCloud.h>